 Relapse Can Equal Death

 As many people who have fought addiction will tell you, quitting is easy.
 Not going back to it is the hard part.
 As a person becomes addicted, whether to heroin or any other addictive substance, they slowly build up a tolerance for it.
-When they quit their bodies tolerance diminishes thereby requiring a lesser amount for the same high.
+When they quit their body’s tolerance diminishes thereby requiring a lesser amount for the same high.

 When someone decides to quit using any addictive substance, they will go through a period of withdraw.
 This can be painful and debilitating.
 Once the time of withdrawal ends the pain lessens but the cravings do not.
-The cravings of an addict is similar to the pain someone feels when they hold their breathe too long.
+The cravings of an addict are similar to the pain someone feels when they hold their breathe too long.
 The need to breathe is overwhelming and we gasp for breath.

 It’s Not Heroin Alone

 Not all overdose deaths are due to failed recovery.
 Many are related to mixing other drugs with heroin, such as cocaine or excessive drinking.
 It’s not uncommon for addicts to use multiple substances at once.
-When a user takes a full dose of heroin along with a full dose of any other substance their body becomes overloaded and can’t handle the added drugs.
+When a user takes a full dose of heroin along with a full dose of any other substance, their body becomes overloaded and can’t handle the added drugs.

-How Does Heroin Kill
+How Does Heroin Kill?

 The simple answer to this question is that the body forgets to breathe.
 Heroin makes the user tired.
-The bodies natural response to sleep is for the respiratory system to slow down but instinctively continues to breathe.
+The body’s natural response to sleep is for the respiratory system to slow down but instinctively continues to breathe.
 On heroin the user can enter such a deep sleep that the body essentially forgets to take a breath.

-Where Do We Go From Here
+Where Do We Go From Here?